davids91/rafko/docs/GPUStrategy.md

   - A single number representing the overall error of the inputs, calculated from the per-feature error vector also being provided by the Error calculation step.

 ### Back-propagation:
-Based on the calculated features, errors and the structure of the network, in the backwards pass of the network the gradients are calculated; Whom are used to update the network weights.
-In the current framework however, to let the networks have wild:tm: architectures( not always differentiable directly ), updating the weights is based on gradient approximation from errors instead of numerical gradients.
-Therefore the Back-propagation step is not currently supported in this framework; Maybe in the future, based on auto-diff.
+Based on the calculated features, errors and the structure of the network, in the backwards pass of the network the gradients are calculated;

 -  **Inputs:**
   - `n*in` number of floating point numbers mapped to a 1 dimensional array where `in` is the number of **inputs the network accepts**.